searching the body of knowledge

 Social media Bubbles

-Social media has paved a new way for extremism and dangerous information to spread around the public eye.
-In this section we discuss methods of determining ‘bottle necks’ within social bubbles, and efficient ways to combat such threats.
+Social media has paved a new way for extremism and dangerous information to spread.
+In this section we discuss methods of finding filters and bottle necks within social networks, and how to overcome them.

-Certain popular search engines such as google and yahoo keep a comprehensive record of the user’s search history.
+Some popular search engines such as google and yahoo keep a comprehensive record of the user’s search history.
 In this section we contrast such sites against anonymous search engines, such as duck duck go, which protect user’s privacy and mathematically analyse differences in search results for identical searches.
-Are multiple search engines required for a compreshensive literature search?
+Are multiple search engines required for a comprehensive literature search?

 Other Topics COvered